cristiantlopez/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher on Quantum Technologies
+role: Researcher in Quantum Technologies

 # Organizations/Affiliations to show in About widget
 organizations: